Veggie Burrito Bowl with Cilantro Lime Tahini Sauce - Supper With Michelle

 • ½ teaspoon pure maple syrup

-• ¼ teaspoon fine sea salt
+• ¼ teaspoon fine sea salt, or to taste

 • teaspoon ground black pepper